Frequently Asked Questions

 What is a Conditional Offer of Fixed Penalty?

-The Conditional Offer of Fixed Penalty, which is a £100 fine and 3 points on your driving licence, provides you with an alternative to having the matter heard in Court.
+The Conditional Offer of a Fixed Penalty, which is a £100 fine and 3 points on your driving licence, provides you with an alternative to having the matter heard in Court.

 Can I still accept the Conditional Offer if I have an old style licence?